 Alexandra Cass, a student midwife from Birmingham City University, who will be going on a midwifery elective placement in rural Wales.

 Amanda Green, from the University of Plymouth, for a midwifery elective placement in Sri Lanka.
+(This was subsequently changed to a placement in Nepal, following Foreign Office advice not to travel to Sri Lanka.)

 Felicity Cremin, a student midwife from City, University of London, will be undertaking a social enterprise Elective Aid placement in Bangladesh.